 - In Florida, you still need sunscreen in September, especially if you visit the theme parks or water parks in the afternoon.

-- If you use a free dining promotion, be sure to make reservations at the restaurant of your choice before you arrive.
+- Whether you opt for the Disney Dining Plan or not, be sure to make reservations at the restaurants of your choice before you arrive.
+Check out our rundown of Disney World’s best restaurants.

 - Some rides and attractions may be closed in September, which is considered an off-season month.
 If you have a "must do" attraction, look online before you book to be sure you won't miss a favorite ride.

-- Even if you have booked your trip far in advance, keep an eye out for special promotions in September.
+- Keep an eye out for special Disney World deals and promotions in September.
 Look for packages aimed at families with small children and watch for discounts on dining and resort packages as well.

 To learn more about the pros and cons of visiting Disney World during September, check out our guide on the best time to visit.